 Those who have put service to our nation above all else deserve our respect, our thanks and our assurance that the doors to the future will be open to them.
 We must demand that education, job training, healthcare, and housing be readily available to these heroes.
 California is at a critical juncture, and the investments we make now in educating our people are key to our collective success in the years to come.
-Those returning to California from service in Iraq and Afghanistan have much to give our state, and our state has much to gain from educating them.

-Near the close of the Second World War, a grateful nation rewarded the sacrifice of her veterans with the most comprehensive benefits package ever conceived: the Servicemembers' Readjustment Act of 1944, commonly known as the G.I.
+Near the close of the Second World War, a grateful nation awarded the sacrifice of her veterans with the most comprehensive benefits package ever conceived: the Servicemembers' Readjustment Act of 1944, commonly known as the G.I.
 Bill.
 Not only did it provide full tuition and expenses to any university or college, including the Ivy League, it provided a generous living allowance.

 By the time it expired in 1956, more than 7.8 million veterans had benefited from either a comprehensive education or training program, and nearly 2.6 million received VA-backed home loans.
 It was the investment that contributed significantly to the post-war economic boom and helped establish our nation's once vibrant middle class.

-Imagine the positive impact that thousands of trained and educated Californians entering our work force can have on California's fiscal future.
+Imagine the positive impact that thousands of trained and educated Californians entering our workforce can have on California's fiscal future.
 This commitment to education and vocational training for all Californians is the real long-term solution to California's fiscal problems and must include our veterans.

 There is no better investment in our future.
 It prepares Californians for good paying jobs and pays off in increased revenues that can then be reinvested to improve the lives of all Californians as well as expand our education and vocational training system.